There's no time to be angry. I'd rather be angry than scared but I still have to get out.

 "Gone.
 Your Dad?"

 Oh Gods, his father.
 I haven't really any family left.
 My old man ran out on us when I was young and my mother passed on a while ago but Chance is different.
 It's not so much his sake that I feel my stomach churning right now.
 It's Kyle McCallum back on the far side of the fence.
 There he is sitting in a perfectly civilised town somewhere wondering if his son is alive or not, not knowing when he died or if he still might.
 And that it’s his people throwing explosives at his boy.
 It's almost impossible to get messages back past the uniforms and barricades.
 Those two have only ever had each other.
 Chance always tells everyone his name is because he caught his mother by surprise.
 It might be true, I'm not sure.
 What I do know is that she didn't have long to give him the name.
 Chance and Charity, non-identical twins, were too much for her.
-My guess is it was some kind of post-natal infection or something, or possibly pre.
 Whatever it was it killed her and it took Charity with her.
 That man was left with nothing but a single sickly infant and the knowledge that he had to try and live out another fifty years.

 And at this moment he was stuck in a beautiful, peaceful urban purgatory waiting to know if the rest of his heart was going to break or not.